mayphyusinthant/e-commerce-website/README.md

 # License
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 <br/>
-Capital e-commerce website is a seamless online grocery shopping platform where users can explore, order, and pay with ease, while admins efficiently manage the platform.
+✨Capital e-commerce website ✨is a seamless online grocery shopping platform where users can explore, order, and pay with ease, while admins efficiently manage the platform.
 This kind of e-commerce website is suitable for any business organization.
 Users can explore desired grocery products, do online ordering & online payment easily <br/> Admins can manage products, categories, order and user accounts by doing required CRUD operations <br/> <br/>